Zywave/booster/src/_areas/design-system/components/expanders.md

 ### Focus

 Focus state appears when the Expander section is currently selected and awaiting action.
 This is most commonly seen when using a keyboard to navigate.
-See the Button guidelines for the focus state of the 'See more' action of a Peek-a-boo expander
+See the Button guidelines for the focus state of the 'See more' action of a Peek-a-boo Expander

 ### Expanded